 The Dichotomous Thinking Right/Wrong Trap

-Dichotomous thinking is known as a cognitive distortion.
-It messes with your mind, can interfere with your ability to make decisions, leads you to faulty conclusions, and gets in the way of your happiness in all sorts of ways.
+Polarized, black-or-white, dichotomous thinking is one of the cognitive distortions that messes with your mind.
+It can interfere with your ability to make decisions, lead you to faulty conclusions, and get in the way of your happiness in all sorts of negative ways.

 It is not a very real way of viewing the world.
 Most things, in reality, have more than two options.
 Most situations have a whole continuum of possibilities between the two polar opposites.